1. Illicit Trade Value: Norway $0.289 Billion ($289 Million)

-According to the director of a electronics transaction consultancy, around 70 percent of the cash that is in circulation in Norway is used for criminal activities and to help launder money.
+According to the director of a electronics transaction consultancy, around 70 percent of the cash that is in circulation in Norway is used for criminal activities.
 Almost none of the cash in circulation is used to purchase goods in retail stores.

 A study published in the journal Science of the Total Environment, cocaine use in cities in Switzerland is among the highest in Europe.